-Depending on the weather and if the hike is for a day, a few hours or overnight, the equipment one carries varies.
-For a simple hike, good hiking shoes (preferably water proof), weather-appropriate clothing (hat, sunscreen, waterproof jacket), a trail map, compass, sunscreen, water, food and basic medical kit can be carried.
+Depending on the weather and duration of the hike, the equipment one carries varies.
+For a simple hike, good hiking shoes (preferably water proof), weather-appropriate clothing (hat, sunscreen, waterproof jacket), a trail map, proper clothing, a compass, sunscreen, water, food and basic medical kit can be carried.
 The weight and bulk limit the amount of equipment that one can carry.
-Apart from what one would take on a day hike, overnight hikes and treks require a backpack, tent and sleeping bag for camping, fire lighting tools either flint or matches, food, water, survival kit, water purifying tablets, a compass, flashlight, map, insect repellent, a trekking pole or hiking pole which look like ski poles can be used in challenging treks can also be used.
-Equipment carried is to mitigate the dangers associated with hiking and trekking such as getting lost, dehydration or hypothermia, sunburn or frostbite, animal attacks, internal injuries like ankle sprains.
+Apart from what one would take on a day or a few hour hike, overnight hikes and trekking requires more equipment such as a backpack, a tent and sleeping bag for camping, fire lighting tools either flint or matches, food, water, survival kit, water purifying tablets, a compass, flashlight, map, insect repellent, a trekking pole or hiking pole which look like ski poles can be used in challenging treks can also be used.
+Equipment carried is to mitigate the dangers associated with hiking and trekking.
+Some of these dangers include getting lost,sunburn or frostbite, dehydration or hypothermia, wildlife attacks, internal injuries like ankle sprains.

 Trekking requires all of the above and a good supply of food.

 Hiking is known by many names over the world.
 What is known as hiking in the U.S and Britain is called tramping in New Zealand, and bush-walking in Australia.
 Bushwhacking is a term used specifically for hiking through dense forest where vegetation needs to be whacked for slashed with a machete in order to advance.
 Thru-hiking is a term associated with long end-to-end hiking (hiking a trail completely in sequence in its entirety) on a trail specifically, the Appalachian Trail.